 To be present is to be aware.
 To be aware is to be mindful.
 Being mindful implies that you are still, your internal dialogue is quiet and you are present to see what is not completely obvious or expected.
 In this brief space of being present, this awareness provides inspiration as much as information.

-This is a sure way to improve nurse-patient relationships.
-It only takes two to three minutes to be present and to acknowledge the patient and observe.
+Remembering these 10 thoughts is a sure way to improve nurse-patient relationships.
+It only takes two to three minutes to be present, to acknowledge the elderly patient, and observe.
 As you continue to do what you came in to do, let your observations sink in and take note.
 Take a deep breath and know that you made a difference in your ability to be with that patient, if even for a moment.